Georg Elser: Consequences for associates

 The day after the bombing at the Bürgerbräukeller, outraged SS guards at Buchenwald Concentration Camp took revenge.
-Twenty-one Jews were killed by firing squad and all Jews in the camp suffered three days of food deprivation.
+Twenty-one Jews were killed by firing squad, and all Jews in the camp suffered three days of food deprivation.

 The Gestapo descended on the village of Königsbronn to interrogate the inhabitants, asking the same questions over and over for months on end.
 The village was stigmatized as a nest of criminals and became known as "Assassinville".
 Elsewhere, everyone who might have had contact with Elser was hunted down and interrogated by the Gestapo.

 The quarry owner Georg Vollmer and his employees were severely beaten during Gestapo interrogations.
 Sentenced to 20 years in Welzheim concentration camp for negligence in dealing with explosive materials, Vollmer was released in 1941 after his wife petitioned Rudolf Hess through old connections.
 Losing her mind in fear her husband would be taken away again, she died six months after his release.
-Prior to her death she started a rumor that a Zurich music dealer named Kuch, with a group of three Communists, had put Elser up to the assassination attempt.
+Prior to her death she started a rumor that Karl Kuch, a Zürich music dealer who had died in a car accident in July 1939, had put Elser up to the assassination attempt.
+The theory alleged that Kuch was the leader of a three-man Communist group, nicknamed "Troika" by Gestapo, who claimed the supposed trio had connections to Otto Strasser and the Soviet NKVD.
+Elser was questioned about Kuch by Gestapo, who were only able to connect the two through their shared communist leanings and hometown of Königsbronn.
+The theory became public in 1964, following a three-part report by journalists Günter Peis and Erich Petry of Stern magazine.